AR2202/Colourful/README.md

 ### Evaluation rules of user defined colours

-All definitions are immutabale, with the LAST definition being the relevant one.
-Pre-defined colours are defined last, AFTER all user-defined colours.
+All definitions are immutabale, with the *LAST* definition being the relevant one.
+Pre-defined colours are defined last, *AFTER* all user-defined colours.
 It is not possible to re-define colours.

 Please do not define colours that are substrings or superstrings of pre-defined or existing user-defined colours.
 This might mess up the parsing and therefore lead to unexpected behaviour (will be fixed in the future).

 ### "Reverse lexical scope"

-All colours have to be defined AFTER they are used.
+All colours have to be defined *AFTER* they are used.
 Colours defined earlier in the program cannot be referenced.
 Colour definitions can only use other colours that are defined later in the program.
-Standard colours are defined AFTER any user-defined colours.
+Pre-defined colours are defined *AFTER* any user-defined colours.
+They would therefore probably be more adequately named "post-defined colours".

 ### Turing completeness

 Colourful using only pre-defined colours is not Turing complete, due to the lack of parenthesized expressions.
 It should be  Turing complete with user-defined colours.
-A proof is not given here.
+A proof is not provided here.

 ## Compilation

 Colourful compiles to an expression in the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus), which is the output of the program.

-In the future (but probably beyond the scope of the #language-makers jam), this could be evaluated and the reduced expression translated back to a Colourful expression.
+Optionally, this could be evaluated by an interpreter and the reduced expression translated back to a Colourful expression.

 The reason translating back to a Colourful expression is difficult is because due to the lack of parentheses, the language, when using only pre-defined colours, is not Turing complete.
 In order to have a target for any possible SKI expression in Colourful, it is necessary to add user-defined colours.
 The backwards compilation step from SKI to Colourful would need to define colours that the original program did not define.
 This is possible in theory, but may confuse the user.